 Airports

 Phoenix Sky Harbor International Airport is the largest major airport in Arizona, and is centrally located in downtown Phoenix.
-It is generally the airport used for any central or northern Arizona destination elopements, and may also be the most cost effective choice even for southern Arizona elopements.
+This is usually the best airport option for central or northern Arizona destination elopements.
+Phoenix Sky Harbor may also be the most cost effective choice even for southern Arizona elopements.
 All major airlines fly in and out of Sky Harbor.
 There are car rentals on site.

-Tucson International Airport is smaller than Phoenix Sky Harbor, but worth checking out if you are planning to elope in and around Tucson, or in Southern Arizona.
+Tucson International Airport is smaller than Phoenix Sky Harbor.
+It is worth checking out if you are planning to elope in and around Tucson, or in Southern Arizona.
 There are car rentals on site.

 Flagstaff Airport is a small regional airport with limited flights in and out each day about 45 minutes north of Sedona or 2 hours south of Page.
 It is worth checking pricing if you are planning an elopement in northern Arizona at the Grand Canyon, Sedona, Page, Flagstaff itself, or Monument Valley.
-There are limited car rentals on site.
+Car rental options on site are limited.

 Las Vegas Harry Reid International Airport may be the most economical option for international travelers coming to a northern Arizona location.
 Depending on your final destination, the drive time may be similar with the benefit of going out on the town in Las Vegas.
 There are car rentals on site.